 Conclusion

-How you build trust and drive success as an authentic leader is not a single action but a daily practice.
+Building trust and driving success as an authentic leader is not a single action but a daily practice.

-You earn trust by aligning your values with your actions, speaking with honesty, and treating people with fairness.
+You earn trust by aligning your values with your actions, speaking honestly, and treating people fairly.

 Trust inspires loyalty, fuels collaboration, and sparks innovation.